bodrick/awesome/TOPICS.md

 *   [miroslavpejic85/p2p](https://github.com/miroslavpejic85/p2p) - 🖥️ P2P Remote Desktop - Portable, No Configuration or Installation Needed.
 *   [dbforge/nUpdate](https://github.com/dbforge/nUpdate) - A comfortable update solution for .NET-applications.
 *   [chinhdo/txFileManager](https://github.com/chinhdo/txFileManager) - .NET Transactional File Manager is a .NET Standard library that allows you to enlist file operations (file/folder copies, writes, deletes, appends, etc.) in distributed transactions.
+*   [IzyPro/WatchDog](https://github.com/IzyPro/WatchDog) - WatchDog is a Realtime Message, Event, HTTP (Request & Response) and Exception logger and viewer for ASP.Net Core Web Apps and APIs.
+It allows developers log and view messages, events, http requests made to their web application and also exception caught during runtime in their web applications, all in Realtime.
 *   [xoofx/dotnet-releaser](https://github.com/xoofx/dotnet-releaser) - Easily build, run tests and coverage, cross-compile, package and publish your .NET library or application to NuGet and GitHub.
 *   [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A Roslyn analyzer to enforce some good practices in C#.
 *   [quartznet/quartznet](https://github.com/quartznet/quartznet) - Quartz Enterprise Scheduler .NET